 RISKS & RETURNS

-With three weeks to go, Karen has almost raised all the money she needs.
+Karen reached her goal three weeks before the deadline plus and extra $1,000.
 It doesn’t always work out that way.
 In 2011, 46% of the projects posted on Kickstarter were successful.
 In 2010 the success rate was 43%.

 Let’s assume a project reaches its minimum limit.
 Who will hold the fundraiser accountable to live up to his or her promises?
 Kickstarter writes: